-- Improving the environment to promote the development of high-quality tourist services; Tourist environment is a major concern.
+- Improving the environment to promote the development of high-quality tourist services; tourist environment is a major concern.
 As for each business, it cannot manage itself, but it requires the strong support from the functional agencies of the province in creating a tourist environment that attracts not only investors but also visitors.
-Such a tourist environment must ensure social order and security, good environment, beautiful urban landscapes and high-quality goods with reasonable prices...
-All the activities conducted at the tourist points have not been really well prepared by the tourist authorities in recent years.
-Now it is time to pay much attention to the improvement of tourist environment because it is the survival and development of national tourism in general and of the tourist points with international standards in particular.
-Through mass media, the image of tourist in Svay Rieng can be propagated, the need for this type of service can be realized and the investment in various types of services with appropriate quality can be conducted so that this can make contributions to the development of local tourism.
+Such a tourist environment must ensure social order and security, good environment, beautiful urban landscapes and high-quality goods with reasonable prices.
+All the activities conducted at the tourist points have not been really well prepared by the tourist environment because it is the survival and development of national tourism in general and of the tourist points with international standards in particular.
+Through mass media, the image of tourist in Various types of services with appropriate quality can be conducted so that this can make contributions to the development of local tourism.

-- Promoting the export of goods; Apart from the attraction of investment and the access to modern technologies, Svay Rieng province has to focus on the improvement of administrative procedures reform in the export sector, creating extremely favorable conditions for businesses by shortening tax payment time and, especially, clearance time for imported raw materials used in the production and processing of exports.
+- Promoting the export of goods; apart from the attraction of investment and the access to modern technologies, Svay Rieng province has to focus on the improvement of administrative procedures reform in the export sector, creating extremely favorable conditions for businesses by shortening tax payment time and, especially, clearance time for imported raw materials used in the production and processing of exports.
 The province also have to deal with researches on production as well as export markets and hold training sessions to extent the international commitments so that enterprises can have accesses to export markets.
 It should depend on the national budget to enhance the vocational training, especially job training for export processing workers.
 The province should improve trade promotion activities for production, export and businesses, focus on supporting businesses to conduct market research and take part in domestic and foreign trade fairs and help them improve the quality management system in accordance with the ISO standards and create trademarks online and the province's export website so as to propagate, introduce products and expand export markets, especially for the handicrafts, fine art products and agro-products which are dominant in the province.